-To address this challenge, we propose Latent Collective Preference Optimization (LCPO).
-Instead of treating labels as a fixed truth, our approach aims to learn a robust model of collective preference that best explains the entire noisy and diverse dataset.
-The core innovation of LCPO is its departure from the hard labels used in traditional RLHF.
-We treat the true preference as a latent variable and compute soft preference labels to estimate the underlying consensus.
-To achieve this, LCPO employs an Expectation-Maximization (EM) framework that simultaneously models annotator reliability while optimizing the LLM.
+To address this challenge, we propose Robust Enhanced Policy Optimization (RE-PO). \rebuttal{Instead of assuming that every observed label is a fixed ground truth, our approach aims to learn a preference model that remains accurate and stable even when the training data contains substantial noise.} The core innovation of RE-PO is its departure from the hard labels used in traditional RLHF. \rebuttal{Rather than committing to binary supervision, we treat the correctness of each observed preference as a latent variable and compute soft confidence weights over labels, so that highly reliable feedback contributes more strongly while suspicious pairs are down-weighted.} Building on Expectation-Maximization-style approaches to learning from unreliable annotators in crowdsourcing \citep{dawid1979maximum,chen2013pairwise}, RE-PO employs an Expectation-Maximization (EM) framework that simultaneously models annotator reliability while optimizing the LLM.
 In the E-step, it infers the posterior probability that each annotated label is correct, effectively estimating annotator reliability.
 In the M-step, it uses these probabilities as adaptive weights to update the LLM, thereby learning from a dynamically re-weighted preference signal.

-Our comprehensive experiments validate LCPO as a highly effective and versatile meta-framework.
-We show that applying LCPO consistently enhances four state-of-the-art alignment algorithms (DPO, IPO, SimPO, and CPO) across two different base models (Mistral-7B and Llama-3-8B) on two widely-used benchmarks (Table~\ref{tab:paired_shared_method}).
-LCPO-enhanced methods achieve substantial win-rate gains over their standard counterparts, with improvements of up to 7.0\% on AlpacaEval 2 and 5.4\% on Arena-Hard.
-Furthermore, we theoretically prove that LCPO can recover the true reliability of annotators (Theorem~\ref{thm:consistency_reliability}) and empirically verify this guarantee in controlled experiments (Section~\ref{sec:empirical}).
+Our experiments validate RE-PO as an effective general framework.
+We show that applying RE-PO generally enhances four state-of-the-art alignment algorithms (DPO, IPO, SimPO, and CPO) across two different base models (Mistral-7B and Llama-3-8B) on the AlpacaEval~2 benchmark (Table~\ref{tab:paired_shared_method}).
+In our main results, RE-PO-enhanced methods achieve substantial win-rate gains on AlpacaEval~2, with improvements of up to 7.0 percentage points over their standard counterparts.
+Furthermore, we theoretically analyze when RE-PO can recover annotator reliability (Theorem~\ref{thm:consistency_reliability}) and empirically verify this behavior in controlled experiments (Section~\ref{sec:empirical}).

 In summary, our contributions are as follows: \begin{itemize}[align=right, labelwidth=1.5em, leftmargin=!]